-Before we dive into what different incarnations of FreeSync bring to the table and where they differ from one another, it’s important to first understand the problem they’re trying to fix, as well as other solutions to the same issue.
+Before we take a closer look at what these different incarnations of FreeSync bring to the table and their differences, it’s important to understand the problem they’re trying to fix and other possible solutions.
+That problem is the dreaded screen tearing.

 Table of ContentsShow

 It does, but it isn’t the only technology that aims to do so, nor was it the first.

 Screen tearing is a visual glitch that occurs when either the graphics card produces more frames than the monitor can display or when the monitor refreshes too fast for the frames that the GPU can provide.